-Update (February 6): The Punjab Safe Cities Authority has recently conducted a survey to double down on the effectiveness of the e-challan system and user satisfaction in Lahore.
+Update (Feb.6, 2020): The Punjab Safe Cities Authority has recently conducted a survey to double down on the effectiveness of the e-challan system and user satisfaction in Lahore.
 Scroll down to find out more about the survey results.

 Lahore is the most happening city of Punjab with a deep association with history and several unique legends.
 While remaining closely connected to its past, the city of gardens is also moving towards urbanisation at a noticeable pace and the modern infrastructure added to the city’s skyline has transformed the city into a megapolis.
 Sadly, the other side of the transformation features noise and air pollution, and traffic congestions that have wreaked havoc on the lives of the people living in the city.